HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Selectors and the cascade

+{# TODO (Authors) We try to avoid empty headrs.
+Could we have a short intro sentence or two here? #}

 ### Class names

 What do developers use class names for these days?
 To answer this question, we looked at the most popular class names.
-The list was dominated by Font Awesome classes, with 192 out of 198 being `fa` or `fa-*`!
+The list was dominated by [Font Awesome](https://fontawesome.com/) classes, with 192 out of 198 being `fa` or `fa-*`!
 The only thing that initial exploration could tell us was that Font Awesome is exceedingly popular and is used by almost one third of websites!

-However, once we collapsed `fa-*` and then `wp-*` classes (which come from WordPress, another exceedingly popular piece of software), we got more meaningful results.
+However, once we collapsed `fa-*` and then `wp-*` classes (which come from [WordPress](https://wordpress.com/), another exceedingly popular piece of software), we got more meaningful results.
 Omitting these, state-related classes seem to be most popular, with `.active` occurring in nearly half of websites, and `.selected` and `.disabled` following soon after.

-Only a few of the top classes were presentational, with most of those being either alignment related (`pull-right` and `pull-left` from older Bootstrap, `alignright`, `alignleft` etc.) or `clearfix`, which still occurs in 22% of websites, despite floats being superseded as a layout method by the more modern Grid and Flexbox modules.
+Only a few of the top classes were presentational, with most of those being either alignment related (`pull-right` and `pull-left` from older [Bootstrap](https://getbootstrap.com/), `alignright`, `alignleft` etc.) or `clearfix`—which still occurs in 22% of websites, despite floats being superseded as a layout method by the more modern Grid and Flexbox modules.

 {{ figure_markup(
   image="popular-class-names.png",
   caption="The most popular class names by the percent of pages.", description="Bar chart showing the top 14 most popular class names for desktop and mobile pages.
 The active class is found on 40% of pages.
-The rest of the classes are found on 20-30% of pages and are, in decreasing order: fa, fa-*, pull-right, pull-left, selected, disabled, clearfix, button, title, wp-*, btn, container, and sr-only.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1187401149&format=interactive", sheets_gid="863628849", sql_file="top_selector_classes_wp_fa_prefixes.sql"
+The rest of the classes are found on 20-30% of pages and are, in decreasing order: `fa`, `fa-*`, `pull-right`, `pull-left`, `selected`, `disabled`, `clearfix`, `button`, `title`, `wp-*`, `btn`, `container`, and `sr-only`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1187401149&format=interactive", sheets_gid="863628849", sql_file="top_selector_classes_wp_fa_prefixes.sql"